jakepricedev/dotfiles/README.md

 mv $HOME/.tmux.conf $HOME/.tmux.conf.old
 ```

 Create `~/.code_root` to specify the directory path to which you store your code.
+Make sure you `export` the variable otherwise tmux won't be able to pick it up.

 ```sh
 echo "export CODE_ROOT=<filepath>" > ~/.code_root